-Lets you control 2x IN-9 Nixie bargraphs with a microcontrollerDesigned by Neon Things, Ships from United Kingdom
+Lets you control 2x IN-9 Nixie bargraphs with a microcontrollerDesigned by Neon Things in United Kingdom

 This simplicity means it can be controlled by any board you choose: Arduino, Raspberry Pi, BeagleBone, Nucleo...
 You could even ditch the digital and use an analogue signal to control the tubes!

-Click on the Souce Code link on the right to be taken to a git repo with example Arduino sketches, schematic and assembly instructions.
+Click on the Source Code link on the right to be taken to a git repo with example Arduino sketches, schematics and assembly instructions.

 Royal Mail: Standard Ground Rate

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.

 We look for the most active & best members of the Tindie community, and invite them to join.
 There isn't a selection process or form to fill out.
 The only way to become a Tindarian is by being a nice & active member of the Tindie community!